Participation of women in the Olympics: 2020–present

-The International Ski Federation has stated that it is aiming to include women's Nordic combined in the Olympic program for the first time at the 2022 Winter Olympics in Beijing.
+The International Ski Federation stated in 2017 that it aimed to include women's Nordic combined in the Olympic program for the first time at the 2022 Winter Olympics in Beijing.
 However, Nordic combined at the 2022 Winter Olympics ended up having three men only events, just as in 2018.
+Women accounted for 44.7% of the athletes competing in Beijing and participated in 53.2% of the total combined events.
+Athletes like Eileen Gu in freestyle skiing/snowboarding and Anna Shcherbakova in figure skating stood out with their gold medal performances.